Zerophreak/countdown-game/README.md

 Update 5/06/2023  buzy with rewritting in C# and doing some additions.
 So still a work in progress.
+Update 29/10/2023 On hold trying to focus on my Software developer portfolio.
 Going to rewrite this project in C#.
 Havent had time to do

 This is going to a textbased version of the countdown game